otrv4/otrv4/otrv4.md

 even if it has publicly expired.
 A recommended amount of time for this extra validity is of 1 day.

-Note that a Prekey Profile is generated per client and device basis.
+Note that a Prekey Profile is generated per device/client location basis.
 Users are not expected to manage prekey profiles (theirs or from others) in a client.
 As a consequence, clients are discouraged to allow importing or exporting of prekey profiles.
-Also, if a user has multiple clients/devices concurrently in use, it is expected that they have multiple prekey profiles simultaneously published and valid.
+Also, if a user has multiple devices/client locations concurrently in use, it is expected that they have multiple prekey profiles simultaneously published and valid.

 ### Prekey Profile Data Type